-A. Women's Sunday and Class Dress

-- 1. For church services, special conferences, Commencement, as well as daytime classes, chapel and lunch Monday through Friday, and on weekdays in Pipkin Hall (8 a.m.
+- A. Women's Sunday and Class Dress For church services, special conferences, Commencement, as well as daytime classes, chapel and lunch Monday through Friday, and on weekdays in Pipkin Hall (8 a.m.
 Noon) and Anderson Hall (8 a.m.
-5 p.m.). - 2.
-Dresses or skirts and shirts or sweaters, and clean, well-kept shoes (no athletic shoes or flip flops) are appropriate. - 3.
+5 p.m.). - 1.
+Dresses or skirts and shirts or sweaters, and clean, well-kept shoes (no athletic shoes or flip flops) are appropriate. - 2.
 Skirts and dresses must come to the bottom of the knee.
-Tight-fitting garments or dresses are not allowed, nor skirts with slits that reach above the knee (in the sitting position). - 4.
-Take care to prevent the midriff and back from being exposed, including when sitting or bending over.
+Tightfitting garments or dresses are not allowed, nor are skirts with slits that reach above the knee (in the sitting position). - 3.
+Care should be taken to prevent the midriff and back from being exposed, including when sitting or bending over.
 Modest necklines are required.
-No sleeveless dresses or shirts. - 5.
-Excessive make-up/unnatural hair coloring are not permitted. - 6.
+No sleeveless dresses or shirts. - 4.
+Excessive make-up and unnatural hair coloring are not permitted. - 5.
 Pictures, bold lettering, and advertising are not permitted for class dress.
 Only hooded sweatshirts with zipper fronts are permitted to be worn for class dress.
 In church events outside the sanctuary students may dress in a fashion appropriate to the church's practice.